USI-MSDE-SA-2023/sa--christelle00/src/sa/model/index.md

 ## Portability vs. Performance (Example)

 Developing an app natively for each OS is expensive and time consuming, but it benefits from a good performance.
 Choosing a cross-platform environment on the other hand simplify the development process, making it faster and cheaper, but it might suffer in performance.

+## Privacy vs. Usability

+Including a multi-authentication system allows to guarantee a better security of data privacy.
+But on the other hand, this adds extra steps to the authentication process, which can sometimes be annoying.
+For the Seismo Scraping project, as the data inside each account is not that sensible, usability has been preferred over privacy, and the authentication is a simple login with email and password.

+## Reusability vs. Performance

+A reusable software component offers a great advantage, as it can be reused in other softwares, which can save time and resources in the future.
+But such a component might not be as performant as another one designed specifically for a single software.

+## Usability vs. Performance

+A software designed for being very usable to all users, might be less performant for more expert users looking for more complexity.
+A perfect example is the file systems which are very usable for non-expert users, but not as efficient as the command line terminal.

 # Ex - Feature Modeling